Peter Hoar

-Peter Hoar is a British film and television director.
-He has garnered two BAFTA wins, and Emmy nominations for his work, and is known for his work on Daredevil, Doctor Who, It's a Sin and The Last of Us.
+Peter James Hoar (born November 1969) is a British film and television director.
+He has two BAFTA wins, and Emmy nominations.
+His work includes Daredevil, Doctor Who, It's a Sin and The Last of Us.

 Career

 Hoar studied Media Production at Bournemouth University in 1989, graduating in 1992.

 Hoar started out as a runner on Peak Practice, where he worked up to six years, working his way up the ladder to location manager and trainee director.
 He went on to direct on Channel 4 soap opera Hollyoaks, before moving into series dramas such as Wire in the Blood, The Innocence Project and Spooks.

 As director

 Hoar directed nine episodes of Da Vinci's Demons, created by The Dark Knight story writer David S. Goyer.

 In 2016, Hoar made his Marvel debut directing three episodes of Daredevil for Netflix, with Charlie Cox in the leading role.
-The show marked Peter's first formal American TV credit, and the beginning of a long relationship with Marvel's television division.
+The show marked Peter's first formal American TV credit, and the beginning of a relationship with Marvel's television division.
 He went on to direct an episode of Iron Fist, Runaways, Cloak & Dagger, and The Defenders.

 He continued working with Netflix, bringing two episodes of Altered Carbon to the screen.
 He later directed the first episode and finale of The Umbrella Academy season 1, based on the Dark Horse comic; marking his sixth comic book property adaptation for television.